MLS has 28 clubs that will compete during the league’s 27th season in 2022. Conference alignment is as follows:

 - The club has had matches postponed or cancelled for other reasons.

 TEAM STANDINGS, TIE-BREAKING PROCEDURES:

-In the event that two or more teams finish the regular season with an equal number of points, the following tiebreakers will be used.
+In the event that two or more teams finish the regular season with an equal number of points (or points per game), the following tiebreakers will be used.
 If points per match are used, the tiebreakers will be used on a per match basis.